gwygonik/Spiroh/README.md

 # Spiroh
-Processing app to create guilloche-like images---similar to a spirograph---using three layers of repeating circles, with controls over each layer.
+Processing app to create guilloche-like images--similar to a spirograph--using three layers of repeating circles, with controls over each layer.